 and continuing today the region has been building modern physical and institutional infrastructure at national and regional levels, to leverage these natural advantages.
-Since the 1960s the region has also invested in regional infrastructure including the Pan American highway, which links Mexico in the north to Chile in the south (90 percent complete) and the regional hydro-electrical complexes in the Southern cone.
+Since the 1960s the region has also invested in regional infrastructure such as the Pan American highway, linking Mexico in the north to Chile in the south (90 percent complete) and the regional hydro-electrical complexes in the Southern cone.
 It has set up numerous regional and sub-regional institutions and coordination mechanisms.

-The strong natural advantages, proximity to, and close business ties with North America and Europe, and relatively advanced institutional and physical infrastructure had made Latin America the most prosperous developing region by a wide margin.
+The strong natural advantages, proximity to, and close business ties with, North America and

+Europe, and relatively advanced institutional and physical infrastructure had made Latin America the most prosperous developing region by a wide margin.

 Until the late 1970s, the region enjoyed economic growth above the global average, and appeared to have great promise.
 Income levels compared to the United States rose from 12 percent in 1970 to 17.7 percent in 1981.
-As Latin America's per capita income steadily rose, by 1980 most Latin economies joined the ranks of middle-income societies-well before Asia-and appeared to be steadily closing the remaining income gap with the developed countries.
+In 1980, Latin America's per capita GDP was US\$7,474 compared to US\$789 for East Asia, US\$1,798 for Sub Saharan Africa and US\$4,708 for the Middle East and North Africa.1 As Latin America's per capita income steadily rose, by 1980 most Latin economies joined the ranks of middle-income societies-well before Asia-and appeared to be steadily closing the remaining income gap with the developed countries.

-Consequently, until the late 1970s, Latin America was generally regarded as the developing region with the greatest promise, while Asia was not only the poorest region, but also judged as both socially and politically fragile.
+Consequently, until the late 1970s Latin America was generally regarded as the developing region with the greatest promise, while Asia was not only the poorest region but also judged as both socially and politically fragile.